-\rightarrow 2.
-Equal areas swept out in equal times more simple: planet moves faster when closer to the sun.
+→ 2.
+Equal areas swept out in equal times

+Simpler: Planets move faster when closer to the sun.
+Once the concept of gravity is included, this statement is nearly obvious.

 Good example: comets (very eccentric orbits, explained in class).
-Once you know the slightest thing about the force of gravity, this law is obvious.

 Kepler's second law of planetary motion.
 The orbit sweeps out an ellipse where an imaginary line connecting the planet to the Sun sweeps out equal areas in equal time intervals.
 The time taken to move from A to B equals the time taken to move from C to D. In other words, planets travel faster when they are close to the Sun and more slowly when they are far from the Sun.
 The true planet orbits are much closer to circles, and the speed only changes by a small percentage along the orbit.